szpn/LWJGL_introduction/README.md

 - [x]  Camera rotation with mouse movement
 - [x]  Camera movement with keyboard inputs
 - [x]  OBJ file conversion to meshes
+- [x]  Implementation of simple lightning
+- [ ]  Implementation of complex lightning
-- [ ]  Implementation of light and shadows
+- [ ]  Implementation of shadows
 - [ ]  Modularity for WorldObjects
 - [ ]  Animations for WorldObjects
 - [ ]  Basic collision detection and physics